 Thousands apply each year for postal jobs, and those who understand the hiring process and study for entrance exams – when required – will dramatically improve their chances.
-The Postal Service never charges fees to take an exam or to apply for jobs.
+The Postal Service never charges a fee to take an exam or to apply for jobs.
 Don’t be misled by ads that offer postal employment and charge a fee for their services.
-You will find what you need on this site and in our Post Office Jobs Study Guide.

 This site provides an overview of what is available, including many jobs that don’t require written tests, and how to apply for them.
 Over half of all workers are mail carriers and clerks; however, postal workers are employed in hundreds of diverse occupations, from janitors and truck drivers to accountants, personnel specialists, electronics technicians, and engineers.